Doddle Cover is committed to the privacy and security of your information.

 Credit reference agencies share information with other organisations, enabling applications for financial products to be assessed or to assist the tracing of debtors, or to prevent fraud.

-The Doddle Cover Taxi Cover App collects and transmits data on location, mileage driven, driving style along with the time and impact speed if your insured vehicle is involved in an accident.
-The app collects location data whilst you are driving even when the app is closed or in the background.
-This data is processed to help identify driver safety.
-We will not communicate this information to you or take any action unless there is a repeated occurrence of an extreme driving event.
+Telematics devices collect and transmit data on location, mileage driven, driving style along with the time and impact speed if your insured vehicle is involved in an accident.
+Mobile applications may collect location data whilst you are driving even when it is closed or in the background.

-Dash-cam footage and driving data collected may be used in the assessment of liability in the event of a claim, verifying your declared policy details by us, and in statistical analysis by the telematics provider to assist us in product assessment and development.
+Telematics data (driving data / behaviours) collected may be used in the assessment of liability in the event of a claim, verifying your declared policy details by us, and in statistical analysis by the telematics provider to assist us in product assessment and development.

 We may choose to use the data collected to contribute towards the calculation and charging of your insurance premium.
 Please note that if you allow other drivers to use the car during the period of insurance their driving behaviours will have an impact on the telematics data collected and could impact your renewal premium with us.